The State of Political Ad Spending on Connected TV

 At the time however, the then growing channel did not have enough inventory available to become a large portion of political advertising budgets.
 As a result, in some states with competitive Senate races around 20% of people who saw political ads on Connected TV received an estimated 80% of the impressions served.

-Even still, The Trade Desk found that within 2020 alone there was over a 500% increase in political ad spend on Connected TV from the primary election cycle which occurred from February through July, to the general election cycle covering August through November.
+Even still, in 2020 alone there was over a 500% increase in political ad spend on Connected TV from the primary election cycle which occurred from February through July, to the general election cycle covering August through November.

 Political Advertisers Are Upping the Ante on CTV in 2022